Functional Scaling Laws in Kernel Regression: Loss Dynamics and Learning Rate Schedules: Acknowledgement

 \section{Acknowledgement}

-Lei Wu is supported by the National Natural Science Foundation of China (NSFC12522120, NSFC92470122, NSFC12288101).
-Binghui Li is supported by the Elite Ph.D.
-Program in Applied Mathematics for PhD Candidates in Peking University.
-We are grateful to Kaifeng Lyu, Kairong Luo, and Haodong Wen, who generously shared their work on multi-power-law, which greatly inspired us.
-We would like to thank Tingkai Yan, Yuhao Liu, Yunze Wu, and Zean Xu for helpful discussions.
-We also thank all anonymous reviewers for their valuable suggestions.
+Lei Wu is supported by the National Natural Science Foundation of China (NSFC12522120, NSFC92470122, and NSFC12288101).
+Binghui Li is supported by the Elite Ph.D.~Program in Applied Mathematics at Peking University.
+We are grateful to Kaifeng Lyu, Kairong Luo, and Haodong Wen for generously sharing their work~\cite{luo2024a}, which greatly inspired this study.
+We also thank Tingkai Yan, Yuhao Liu, Yunze Wu, and Zean Xu for many helpful discussions, and the anonymous reviewers for their valuable feedback.